 This venue was originally known as the Biltmore Theater.
 Despite the Wales Padlock Law (1927), which forbade the depiction of “sex perversion” on stage, and which remained on the books until 1967, lesbian and gay characters did make it onto the Broadway stage at the Biltmore.
 Mae West’s Pleasure Man, which depicted five female impersonators in the final scene, ran for two weeks in the Bronx and Queens, but was raided by police after only two performances here on October 1 and 2, 1928.
 No Exit (1946), by Jean-Paul Sartre and adapted by Paul Bowles, featured a very rare lesbian character on Broadway in the period from World War II to 1975.
-Billy Budd (1951) was based on the homoerotic novel by Herman Melville.
+Billy Budd (1951) based on the homoerotic novel by Herman Melville, was directed by Norris Houghton, and starred Charles Nolte as Billy.
 Several later shows featured gay male characters: Loot (1968) by Joe Orton, with scenic design by William Ritman, and with actor George Rose; Flowers (1974), a mime and music show by and with Lindsay Kemp, based on Jean Genet’s novel Our Lady of the Flowers; Hair (1968-72 and 1977), with book and lyrics by Gerome Ragni and James Rado, and with actors Rado and Paul Jabara (opened at the Public Theater); and Deathtrap (1982) with scenic design by William Ritman, and with actor Farley Granger (opened at the Music Box Theater).
 The latter two plays were the biggest LGBT-associated hits at the Biltmore.

 Other productions by LGBT creators here included The Marquise (1927-28) by Noel Coward; Philip Goes Forth (1931) by George Kelly; Take Her, She’s Mine (1961-62), with costume design by Florence Klotz; Barefoot in the Park (1963-67), a big hit with scenic design by Oliver Smith; Find Your Way Home (1974), with scenic design by William Ritman (opened at the Brooks Atkinson Theater); Knock Knock (1976), with scenic design by John Lee Beatty; Appearing Nitely (1977) by Jane Wagner, with Lily Tomlin; Up in One (1979) by Peter Allen and Craig Zadan, with Allen; The Supporting Cast (1981) by George Furth, with scenic design by William Ritman, and with actor Sandy Dennis; and A Talent for Murder (1981), with scenic design by Oliver Smith, and with actor Claudette Colbert.